andy-delroy/park-guide-system/README.md

 ## BEFORE START

-Before we start, `cp .env.example .env` DO NOT FORGET THIS BEFORE INSTALLING OTHER THINGS
+Before we start,
+`cp .env.example .env` you need to use this first before installation

 `composer install`